Owais41111/Bug-Add-to-Card/README.md

-Certainly, here's a well-structured README for your GitHub project, *Bug Add to Cart*:

----

 # Bug Add to Cart 🐞🛒

 **Bug Add to Cart** is a simple and interactive web-based project created using **HTML** and **CSS**.
 The project mimics an online shopping cart where you can "add" bugs (visual representations) into a virtual cart and see the details, including price and classification.